Unfortunately, no matter how badly you want to move to beautiful Panama, you may not be able to.

 *Set up a corporation that issued you a labor contract.

-The most important requirement for any visa application is your national criminal report, like an FBI report if you’re a US citizen or an RCMP report if you’re Canadian.
 Even if you have some dings on your criminal report, you can usually get a visa UNLESS you have a felony.
-If you have a felony on your criminal report, you will not be able to get a residency visa in Panama.
-Even if these charges were 20, 30, or 40+ years ago, Panama will not allow you to get a visa.
+If you have a felony on your criminal record, you will not be eligible for a residency visa in Panama.
+Even if these charges were made 20, 30, or 40+ years ago, Panama will not issue you a visa.

 If you have multiple DUI’s or misdemeanor drug charges, immigration may require you to provide a blood test to determine if there are drugs or alcohol in your system.
 If the test is clean, you can get a visa.

 If your national criminal report is not completely clean, your attorney will need to request permission from the Director of Immigration for you to apply for a Visa.
 This process is called a Buena Vista and can take 2-4 months for approval.
 There is an additional charge for a Buena Vista.
 Once the Director of Immigration gives the green light, your attorney can help you apply for a residency Visa.
-Just because you apply for a Buena Vista, there is no guarantee that it will be approved.
+Just because you apply to Buena Vista, there is no guarantee that you will be approved.

-If you suspect that you will have dings on your national criminal report, we recommend that you get your national criminal report now then consult with a Panama immigration attorney about getting a visa before you make plans to move to Panama.
-Search for companies in your area that do electronic fingerprints to get the results in about 30 minutes.
+If you suspect you will have dings on your national criminal record, we recommend obtaining a copy now and consulting a Panama immigration attorney about obtaining a visa before you make plans to move to Panama.